pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - Who  do you think will win the game tonight?

 # What
+- What can happen if you don't use a strong password?
 - What are the differences between Japanese and Polish cultures?
 - What are you going to do in Spain?
 - What are you going to do there?